Khmer language: Syntax

 Syntax is the rules and processes that describe how sentences are formed in a particular language, how words relate to each other within clauses or phrases and how those phrases relate to each other within a sentence to convey meaning.
 Khmer syntax is very analytic.
 Relationships between words and phrases are signified primarily by word order supplemented with auxiliary verbs and, particularly in formal and literary registers, grammatical marking particles.
 Grammatical phenomena such as negation and aspect are marked by particles while interrogative sentences are marked either by particles or interrogative words equivalent to English "wh-words".

 A complete Khmer sentence consists of four basic elements—an optional topic, an optional subject, an obligatory predicate, and various adverbials and particles.
 The topic and subject are noun phrases, predicates are verb phrases and another noun phrase acting as an object or verbal attribute often follows the predicate.

 Basic constituent order

 When combining these noun and verb phrases into a sentence the order is typically SVO:

 When both a direct object and indirect object are present without any grammatical markers, the preferred order is SV(DO)(IO).
 In such a case, if the direct object phrase contains multiple components, the indirect object immediately follows the noun of the direct object phrase and the direct object's modifiers follow the indirect object:

 This ordering of objects can be changed and the meaning clarified with the inclusion of particles.
 The word //dɑl//, which normally means "to arrive" or "towards", can be used as a preposition meaning "to":

 Alternatively, the indirect object could precede the direct object if the object-marking preposition //nəw// were used:

-However, in spoken discourse OSV is possible when emphasizing the object in a topic–comment-like structure.
+However, in spoken discourse OSV is possible when emphasising the object in a topic–comment-like structure.